Author: Mertov

 SAM_2542

 When Caroline Garcia (picture above) stepped on the court for her first round match in Cincinnati, she was on paper the clear favorite as the seventh seed against the Hungarian Timea Babos who was one of the lowest-ranked players in the qualifying draw.
 After getting broken in the first game and subsequently going down 2-0, Garcia won three games in a row and went up 3-2.
 At that point, everything seemed in order for the 20-year-old French player.
 In that stretch of three games won by Garcia, one of them was a return game in which Garcia hit a forehand return winner and one other return that forced an error from her opponent.
 Those were aggressive returns, taken very early, with Garcia being at least two or three steps inside the baseline.
 In other words, being extra-aggressive on returns worked for that one game.
 Ironically, it would also play a major role in Garcia’s downfall over the duration of the match.
-Garcia insisted on going for too much on returns, often trying to step far inside the baseline, especially on second serves, to hit return winners that frequently resulted in direct errors such as the one you can see in the clip below:
+Garcia insisted on going for too much on returns, often trying to step far inside the baseline, especially on second serves, to hit return winners that frequently resulted in direct errors.

 It is possible that Garcia is currently working on improving her aggressive returns in the long run and that in order to attain that goal her coach told her to keep going for the returns regardless of how many errors she may make.
 If that is the case, I am usually for the idea of sacrifice in the short run if that points to the possibility of adding a new dimension to the game in the long run.
 However, this tournament was not the right time.
 Cincinnati is a WTA Premier Tier event.
 Garcia has been in the mix with the likes of Eugenie Bouchard, Simona Halep, Garbine Muguruza, and the rest of the “new generation” as an up-and-coming player in the last couple of years.
 She cannot afford the luxury to lose a match in a tournament of such importance, a match in which she would have greatly improved her chances had she simply made one minor adjustment: move back on the returns and put the return in play to construct the point later.
 Furthermore, Garcia’s confidence cannot be that high since she has recorded mixed results this year so far, on the heels of a very promising 2013 campaign.
 This was a case where the importance of winning the current match trumped the promise of a long-term goal.
 Going for broke on every return simply did not translate into winning games.